-The party is on today!
-For our male guests, you will receive day passes to the Island House, world famous gay men’s resort, for their famous clothing-optional Bone Island Bare it All Weekend Pool Party and festivities.
+The continued fun is on today!
+For our male guests, you will receive day passes to the Island House, a world-famous gay men’s resort.
 Lunch is on your own today; many will choose to dine in at Island House’s full-service restaurant and bar.
-After the party, take a short disco nap or just rinse and repeat before heading over to the HE Travel House Party.
+After a day at the pool, take a short disco nap or just rinse and repeat before meeting with the group for our farewell dinner!